FNNDSC/pfmisc/README.rst

 Notes
 *****

-Please examine the ``pfmisc.py`` code for hints on how to use/call the method:
+Please examine the ``pfmisc.py`` code for hints on how to use/call the various debugging and error modules:

 .. code-block:: html